Soconusco: 19th century, Mexican and Central American independence

+20th–21st century, as a region in the State of Chiapas

 Since the finalization of the border with Guatemala, Soconusco's history has been dominated by the development of its economy.
 In the last quarter of the 19th century, the migration of foreigners from the United States and Europe was encouraged by the Porfirio Díaz regime with land grants and the construction of a rail line.
 The goal of the government was to bring in foreign capital to the country to develop its natural resources and modernize it.
 For the Soconusco region, that meant the development of coffee plantations.
 In less than 20 years, between 1890 and 1910, the region became the main producer and exporter of coffee for Mexico.
 However, these coffee plantations needed large numbers of workers.
 Recruitment of indigenous peoples from other parts of Chiapas, often through deceit and entrapment was widespread.
 The need for workers also brought in people from Guatemala as well.

 The mistreatment of workers here and other parts of Mexico led to the outbreak of the Mexican Revolution in 1910.
 However, plantation owners initially resisted the effects of the war and the economic changes that the rebels demanded.
 Coffee was more difficult to convert to cash than cattle and so its farms suffered less pillaging by the various factions than in other places.
 As the markets were abroad, they could resist the economic reforms of Venustiano Carranza as well.
-However, export agriculture is subject to boom-and-bust periods and World War I precipitated a drop in demand for coffee, weakening the plantain owners' position somewhat.
+However, export agriculture is subject to boom-and-bust periods and World War I precipitated a drop in demand for coffee, weakening the plantation owners' position somewhat.
 Struggles between workers’ groups and plantation owners began in earnest in the 1920s, leading to the establishment of the Partido Socialista Chiapaneco.
 The amount of land under the control of these owners actually increased during the same period despite some successful attempts at land redistribution.